The current state of security -- Insights from the German software industry: Interview Analysis

 With the help of the two chapters \ref{cap_Data} and \ref{c_Dat_Struc}, a comprehensive overview of the state of secure software development in the industry can be provided.
 Recurring practices have been identified, from the capture of security requirements to the remediation of emerging security vulnerabilities.
 As a result, research question RQ3 \ref{rq3} is answered.

-To give an answer to RQ4 \ref{rq4}, our data shows a trend towards an adoption of the ``security by design'' paradigm in industry.
+To give an answer to RQ4 \ref{rq4}, our data shows a trend towards the adoption of the ``security by design'' paradigm in the industry.
 In category \ref{code_sreq} around half of the participants stated that security requirements are systematically raised and managed in the analysis phase of a development project as seen in Figure \ref{graph_Kat_Zeitpunkt}, hence at the beginning of the SDLC.
 The security requirements are furthermore raised by $65\%$ of the participants in a dedicated manner or by following and adopting certain security standards as seen in Figure \ref{graph_Kat_Analyse}.

 However, there is still much room for improvement.
-While the picture drawn by how security requirements are raised and managed supports this trend, the analysis of our data regarding how security assessments are done in category \ref{code_sv} draws a slightly different picture.
-The only data that allows a possible interpretation of security assessments being done early on in the SDLC is the $25\%$ of participants who stated that threat modelling is applied in their projects.
-While the four participants who indicated that security assessments are outsourced to their security departments also allow possible security assessments being done early on, it is not clear what kinds of security assessments the security departments actually do.
-However, even if we include these four responses in the proportion that do security assessments early on in the SDLC, it is still less than $50\%$ of project teams and organizations surveyed that possibly do so.
-Moreover, none of the other data allow any interpretation to the effect that the system design is systematically checked for security.
+While the picture being drawn by how security requirements are raised and managed supports this trend, the analysis of our data regarding how security assessments are done in category \ref{code_sv} draws a slightly different picture.
+The only data that allows a possible interpretation of security assessments conducted early in the SDLC is the $25\%$ of participants who stated that threat modeling is applied in their projects.
+While the six participants who indicated that security assessments are outsourced to their security departments also allow possible security assessments to be done early on, it is unclear what kinds of security assessments the security departments actually do.
+However, even if we include these four responses in the proportion that do security assessments early on in the SDLC, it is still roughly $50\%$ of project teams and organizations surveyed that possibly do so.
+Moreover, none of the other data allow any interpretation that the system design is systematically checked for security.

-To conclude, in the early phases of the SDLC, the emphasis in the industry's pursuit of the ``security by design'' paradigm appears to be more on systematical security requirement elicitation and management rather than on systematically designing secure software systems as well as assessing the security of software systems on design level.
+To conclude, in the early phases of the SDLC, the emphasis in the industry's pursuit of the ``security by design'' paradigm appears to be more on systematical security requirement elicitation and management rather than on systematically designing secure software systems as well as assessing the security of software systems on a design level.